amygdala/code-snippets/ml/cloud_shell_tutorials/cloud-vision-nl-translate/tutorial.md

 }
 ```

-[** TODO: say more about the file...
-OCR...**]

-Next, you'll call the Vision API using the JSON request file.
+Next, you'll call the Vision API using this JSON request file.

 ## Call the Vision API's text detection method